nax2uk/my-weather-app/README.md

 # Weather App

 My Weather app is a single React.js page which shows the current weather details and also displays a 7 day forecast of the weather ahead.
-It fetches weather data from https://openweathermap.org/api using axios.
-I used CSS to style the webpage.
+It fetches weather data from [here](https://openweathermap.org/api) using axios.
+I used CSS to style the webpage and forecast charts are displayed with Highcharts.js.

 This is one of the sprints I have done as a student in Northcoders bootcamp, which was completed in a day.